Outdoor Leadership Program

 DAY 1

-• Set up a group camp, learn the basics of tent location choice, kitchen set up, and establishing group gathering areas
+- Set up group camp, learn basics of tent location choice, kitchen set-up, and establishing group gathering areas

 DAY 2